2024 Discovery Award winners

 Banting Discovery Award

-Dr Choquet completed her PhD in Human Genetics at McGill University, where she studied the molecular mechanism of rare inherited disorders.
-She then pursued a post-doctoral fellowship in genetics at Harvard Medical School, where she acquired expertise in RNA biology, long-read nanopore sequencing and bioinformatics.
-She then joined the Université de Sherbrooke and the Research Centre on Aging in 2023.
+Dr. Choquet completed her PhD in Human Genetics at McGill University, where she studied rare inherited disorders.
+She then did postdoctoral research at Harvard Medical School, gaining expertise in RNA biology, long-read nanopore sequencing, and bioinformatics.
+In 2023, she joined the Université de Sherbrooke and the Research Centre on Aging.

 (from left to right): Louis-Philippe Chaumont, Karine Choquet, Salomé Sabatié, Téa Malo, Mathia Canepa and Ibrahim Soumana Adamou.